 Today there are only three surviving veterans of the Arctic Convoys living in Woking.
 Douglas Potts and Reginald Guy attended the ceremony at the civic offices and received their medals in person from the Russian diplomats, while Edward Tann was represented by Royal Navy Commander Graham Turnbull.
 Mr Nalobin gave a respectful speech in which he spoke of Russia’s gratitude towards those who served in the Arctic Convoys, and also said it was important for those in Britain not to forget the heroism and sacrifice of those who helped keep the Soviet Union in the war.

 After the ceremony, Mr Fedichkin told me that the Russian Embassy has extended the offer of Ushakov Medals to 800 veterans around the country, and they intend to award as many of these in person as possible.
 Similar ceremonies to that in Woking have also been held in other local authorities in recent months.

-I was hugely honoured to play some small role in recognising the contibution of our borough’s veterans to our shared victory in the war.
+Following the decision by the Foreign Office to allow British sailors to receive the medal, I suggested that the council host a ceremony to provide one last recognition for those who carried a mission that was so dangerous, but crucial to the war effort.
+I was hugely honoured to play some small role in recognising the contribution of our borough’s veterans to our shared victory in the war.